 The derivation of the basic finite element formulation is presented in Ariathurai (1974) and Ariathurai, MacArthur, and Krone (1977) and is summarized below.

-There are four major computations.
+There are four major computations performed by SED-2D:

 - 1. Convection-Diffusion Governing Equation

 - 2. Bed Shear Stress Calculation

 - 3. The Bed Source/Sink Term

 - 4. The Bed Strata Discretization

 3.3.1 Convection-Diffusion Governing Equation